Report: NFL Reviewing Interaction Between Mike Evans, Officials

-Report: NFL reviewing interaction between Mike Evans, officials originally appeared on NBC Sports Chicago
+Report: NFL reviewing interaction between Mike Evans, officials originally appeared on NBC Sports Boston

 Mike Evans had a day to forget against the Carolina Panthers, but a moment in the tunnel after the game has caught the NFL’s eye.